 Ninel Myshkova, Soviet actress

 Ninel fell in love with the man, who was 19 years older than she.
-But the marriage did not last long …
+But their marriage did not last long …

 In 1953 Myshkova met cameraman Konstantin Petrychenko (he was 11 years older).
-In the same year they were married, and in 1954 the couple gave birth to a son, Konstantin, who later became a renowned diplomat.
+In the same year they got married.
+Their son Konstantin, who later became a renowned diplomat, was born in 1954.

 Ninel was struck by a terrible disease – a progressive sclerosis.